THE ANTECEDENTS OF TRUE REVIVAL (Part 2)

 Second, after calling Lazarus forth from the dead, the Lord said to His disciples, “Loose him, and let him go.”
 (John 11:44 NKJV).

-Beloved, although it is the Lord alone who can revive today’s spiritually dead Church, yet He is seeking for partners or vessels that He can work with, work in and work through.
+Beloved, although it is the Lord alone who can revive today’s spiritually dead Church, yet He is seeking for partners, instruments or vessels that He can work with, work in, and work through to accomplish His work.

 The Spirit of God is calling into partnership with God for revival the believers whose eyes the Lord has opened, having anointed their eyes with eye salve so that they may accurately see the ongoing spiritual and moral corruption and degeneration in the Church and thus be burdened to cry out to the Lord for the revival and healing of His Church.

-The Lord is also seeking for concerned and compassionate believers that He will empower and embolden to take away every “stone” that wicked hirelings or spiritual undertakers in our generation have laid against “the caves” they had constructed to keep the sheep of God in perpetual bondage.
+The Lord is also seeking for concerned, compassionate, bold and courageous believers who will take away every “stone” that wicked hirelings or spiritual undertakers in our generation have laid against “the caves” they had constructed to keep the sheep of God in perpetual bondage.

-The Lord is presently recruiting men and women who will wield the sharp “sword of the Spirit” to cut and loose the grave clothes which greedy hirelings or spiritual undertakers have used to wrap the faces, to bind the hands and feet of God’s sheep in their caves.
+The Lord is presently recruiting men and women who will wield the sharp “sword of the Spirit” to cut and loose the grave clothes which greedy hirelings or spiritual undertakers have used to wrap and blind the minds, and to bind the hands and feet of God’s sheep in their caves.

 Friend, would you be one of God’s revival partners in this generation?

 Let the Lord know your response today!